Andrew Nikou: OpenGate Capital Partners I and II

 In July 2016, OpenGate closed its first institutional fund, OpenGate Capital Partners I, at $305 million, exceeding its target of $300 million and raising about twice what the average new private equity fund does, according to Preqin.
 As of August 2018, OpenGate's first fund had completed nine platform investments, five of which had closed in 2016.

 In November 2016, OpenGate Capital completed the acquisition of the zinc products business of the Belgian company Umicore for $150 million in debt and equity.
 The deal was the fifth platform investment from OpenGate's debut fund.
-OpenGate rebranded the business EverZinc; within Umicore it had generated $425 million in revenue in 2015.
+OpenGate rebranded the business EverZinc; within Umicore, it generated $425 million in revenue in 2015.
+In January 2019, EverZinc purchased G.H.
+Chemicals and Microzinc, collectively known as GHC.
+This was OpenGate's second add-on acquisition.

 Several pre-fund, legacy investments that were made with the personal capital of Andrew Nikou and the Partners at OpenGate Capital were sold: Benvic was sold to InvestIndustrial in December 2017, NorPaper Avot-Vallee was sold in 2018 to a private investor, and in January 2019, NAKAN (the largest division within Ivy Group) was sold to Westlake Chemical Corporation.

 In October 2019, OpenGate Capital closed on the firm's second institutional fund, OpenGate Capital Partners II, oversubscribed on its original $450 million target, with approximately $585 million in commitments.
 In that same year, the firm also completed six platform investments, and one add-on, all within the second fund.

 Power Partners Inc., the first investment completed in OpenGate's first fund, was realized in November 2019 through the sale to Pioneer Transformers, a portfolio company of Mill Point Partners.

 Other acquisitions

+OpenGate's other acquisitions include manufacturing companies Chemisphere, a St. Louis, Missouri-based specialty solvent blender and chemical distributor, and Extrusiones de Toledo (Extol), one of the leaders in the aluminum extrusion sector in Spain and France.

 Prior to raising its first institutional fund, OpenGate also acquired the Waukesha, Wisconsin plant and brand rights to Golden Guernsey Dairy as the result of an antitrust divestment of Dean Foods, which was required to sell the plant to purchase GGD's other plants in the state.

-On January 5, 2013, Golden Guernsey ceased operations without notice in an alleged violation of the State of Wisconsin's mass layoff/shutdown regulations.
+On January 5, 2013, Golden Guernsey ceased operations in an alleged violation of the State of Wisconsin's mass layoff/shutdown regulations.
 The Golden Guernsey plant employed over 100 workers.